python-trio/trio/docs/source/reference-core.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *Channels* allow you to safely and conveniently send objects between
 different tasks.
-They're useful implementing producer/consumer
+They're particularly useful for implementing
-patterns, including fan-in and fan-out.
+producer/consumer patterns.

 The channel API is defined by the abstract base classes
 :class:`trio.abc.SendChannel` and :class:`trio.abc.ReceiveChannel`.
 You can use these to implement your own custom channels, that do
 things like pass objects between processes or over the network.
 But in
 many cases, you just want to pass objects between different tasks
-inside a single process.
+inside a single process, and for that you can use
+:func:`trio.open_memory_channel`:

 .. autofunction:: open_memory_channel

-.. note:: If you've the :mod:`threading` or :mod:`asyncio` modules,
+.. note:: If you've used the :mod:`threading` or :mod:`asyncio`
-   you may be familiar with :class:`queue.Queue` or
+   modules, you may be familiar with :class:`queue.Queue` or
    :class:`asyncio.Queue`.
 In Trio, :func:`open_memory_channel` is
    what you use when you're looking for a queue.
 The main difference
    is that Trio splits the classic queue interface up into two
    objects.
 The advantage of this is that it makes it possible to put
    the two ends in different processes, and that we can close the two
-   sides separately
+   sides separately.

 A simple channel example